jmcantrell/arch-bootstrap/README.md

 - If [wireless networking is enabled](#wireless-networking), any [networks established][iwd-networks] in the live system will be persisted to the target system
 - If [trim is enabled or the installation disk is a solid-state drive](#solid-state-drive), discards will be configured in [LVM][lvm-thin] and [LUKS][luks-trim]
 - A [privileged user](#privileged-user) will be created and the root account will be locked
-- Any SSH public keys authorized in the live system will be persisted to the target system
+- Any SSH public keys authorized in the live system will be authorized for the privileged user

 See [configuration](#configuration) for complete details on customizing the installation.